- Docs

 console.log(data.meta.Sun.rashi); // "Capricorn"

-console.log(data.meta.Moon.nakshatra); // nakshatra metadata
+console.log(data.meta.Moon.nakshatra.name); // nakshatra name

 chart = roxy.vedic_astrology.generate_birth_chart(